-There are three basic kinds of parking spaces in the BART system: (1) reserved spaces (monthly, daily, and long term); (2) fee spaces, and (3) free/unreserved parking spaces.
-These parking types offer BART patrons a number of options while also optimizing BART's parking inventory, and generating revenue to offset the cost of maintaining parking.
-Despite introduction of paid daily parking at many BART stations, parking demand and ridership continue to increase.
-This is due, in part, to the introduction of fees on a station by station basis, when demand thresholds are met.
+There are three basic kinds of parking spaces in the BART system: (1) reserved (monthly, daily, and long term); (2) fee; and (3) free/unreserved.
+These parking types offer BART patrons a number of options while optimizing BART's parking inventory and generating revenue to offset the cost of maintaining parking.
+Despite the introduction of paid daily parking at many BART stations, parking demand and ridership continue to increase.
+This is due, in part, to the institution of fees on a station-by-station basis when demand thresholds have been met.

-8.3 CORE SYSTEM PARKING DEMAND
+5.3 CORE SYSTEM PARKING DEMAND

 The existing BART system includes approximately 47,000 parking spaces.
 BART will add parking at stations as system improvements are implemented.
-Ongoing station area planning programs, undertaken by BART and by local communities, are evaluating other opportunities for expanding parking.
-BART anticipates that these programs will focus on reducing the proportion of drive-alone parking and encouraging carpool, transit, bicycle, and pedestrian access.
-Altogether, BART anticipates total system parking supply would expand by the year 2030, but no estimate is currently available.
+Ongoing station area planning programs, undertaken by BART and local communities, are evaluating other opportunities for expanding parking.
+BART anticipates that these programs will focus on reducing the proportion of drivealone parking and encouraging carpool, transit, bicycle, and pedestrian access.
+Altogether, BART anticipates that the total system parking supply will expand by 2030, but no estimate is currently available.

-8.3.1 PARKING DEMAND ATTRIBUTABLE TO THE BEP AND SVRTP ALTERNATIVES
+5.3.1 PARKING DEMAND ATTRIBUTABLE TO PHASE 1

-The BEP and SVRTP alternatives represent an expansion of the system and would affect the parking demand/supply balance in the core.
-The BEP and SVRTP alternatives are projected to serve approximately 46,450 and 98,750 station boardings respectively on the average weekday in 2030.
+Phase 1 represents an expansion of the system and would impact the parking demand/supply balance in the core.
+Phase 1 is projected to serve approximately 46,450 station boardings on the average weekday in 2030.
 Many riders would be traveling between Santa Clara County stations.
-However, the BEP and SVRTP alternatives would also support approximately 15,700 and 20,100 boardings, respectively, at stations outside of Santa Clara County, for individuals traveling to Santa Clara County.
+However, Phase 1 would also support approximately 15,700 boardings at stations outside of Santa Clara County for individuals traveling to Santa Clara County.
 Those riders wanting to park and ride at core system stations would face very limited parking availability.
-Either these BART riders would need to displace existing park-and-ride patrons or shift to other modes in order to access the BART core system, or they would be diverted from riding BART altogether.
-BEP and SVRTP alternative ridership would fall under the latter scenario.
+These BART riders would either displace existing park-and-ride patrons or shift to other modes in order to access the BART core system, or they would be diverted from riding BART altogether.
+Phase 1 ridership would fall under the latter scenario.

-The additional core system parking needed to accommodate the BEP and SVRTP alternatives was projected from travel model forecasts that compared park-and-ride demand in the core system under the No Build Alternative with demand assuming the construction of the BEP and SVRTP alternatives.
-Working with BART, VTA has identified possible locations and options for the parking expansion program, as shown in Table 8-1.
-Recognizing that a number of options exist for core system parking expansion, ranges are shown in the table for the number of parking spaces that ultimately could be developed at the groups of stations.
-The estimated 3,000 to 4,400 potential spaces exceed the anticipated demand of 617 and 937 spaces for the BEP and SVRTP alternatives, respectively, which also allows flexibility in the final selection of sites for future parking projects.
+The additional core system parking needed to accommodate Phase 1 was projected from travel model forecasts that compared park-and-ride demand in the core system under the No Project condition with demand assuming the construction of Phase 1.
+Working with BART, VTA identified possible locations and options for the parking expansion program, as shown in Table 5-1.
+Recognizing that a number of options exist for core system parking expansion, ranges are shown in the table for the number of parking spaces that could ultimately be developed at the groups of stations.
+The estimated 3,000 to 4,400 potential spaces exceed the anticipated demand of 617 spaces for Phase 1, which allows flexibility in the final selection of sites for future parking projects.
 However, over 50 percent of the demand for parking is in southern Alameda County.

-Table 8-1 BEP and SVRTP Alternatives Parking Demand and Potential Expansion in the Core System
+Table 5-1: Phase 1 Parking Demand and Potential Expansion in the Core System

-BART Station Groups BEP Alternative Parking Demand SVRTP Alternative Parking Demand Potential Spaces for Expansion g Low Potential Spaces for Expansion g High South Alameda County a 339 500 1,300 1,900 East Alameda County b 32 130 600 7500 Oakland/Central Alameda County c 56 64 200 350 North Alameda County/West Contra Costa County d 40 44 300 450 Central and East Contra Costa County e 144 190 600 9500 San Francisco and San Mateo Counties f 6 9 0 0 Grand Total 617 937 3,000 4,400 a San Leandro, Bay Fair, Hayward, South Hayward, Union City, Fremont, Irvington (Optional) & Warm Springs stations.
+BART Station Groups Phase 1 Parking Demand Potential Spaces for Expansion Low Potential Spaces for Expansion High

+South Alameda County a 339 1,300 1,900

+East Alameda County b 32 600 7500

+Oakland/Central Alameda County c 56 200 350

+North Alameda County/West Contra Costa County d 40 300 450

+Central and East Contra Costa County e 144 600 9500

+San Francisco and San Mateo Counties f 6 0 0

+Total 617 3,000 4,400

+&lt;sup>a San Leandro, Bay Fair, Hayward, South Hayward, Union City, Fremont, Irvington (Optional), and Warm Springs stations.